Ilya Prigogine: Later career

-In 1951, he became a full professor at his alma mater; At 34 years old, he was the youngest ever full professor at the science faculty in Brussels.
+In 1951, he became a full professor at his alma mater; at 34 years old, he was the youngest ever full professor at the science faculty in Brussels.
 In 1959, he was appointed director of the International Solvay Institute in Brussels, Belgium.
 In that year, he also started teaching at the University of Texas at Austin in the United States, where he later was appointed Regental Professor and Ashbel Smith Professor of Physics and Chemical Engineering.
 From 1961 until 1966 he was affiliated with the Enrico Fermi Institute at the University of Chicago and was a visiting professor at Northwestern University.
 In Austin, in 1967, he co-founded the Center for Thermodynamics and Statistical Mechanics, now the Center for Complex Quantum Systems.
 In that year, he also returned to Belgium, where he became director of the Center for Statistical Mechanics and Thermodynamics.

 He was a member of numerous scientific organizations, and received numerous awards, prizes and 53 honorary degrees.
 In 1955, Prigogine was awarded the Francqui Prize for Exact Sciences.
-For his study in irreversible thermodynamics, he received the Rumford Medal in 1976, and in 1977, the Nobel Prize in Chemistry.
+For his study in irreversible thermodynamics, he received the Rumford Medal in 1976, and in 1977, the Nobel Prize in Chemistry "for his contributions to non-equilibrium thermodynamics, particularly the theory of dissipative structures".
 In 1989, he was awarded the title of viscount in the Belgian nobility by the King of the Belgians.
 Until his death, he was president of the International Academy of Science, Munich and was in 1997, one of the founders of the International Commission on Distance Education (CODE), a worldwide accreditation agency.
 Prigogine received an Honorary Doctorate from Heriot-Watt University in 1985 and in 1998 he was awarded an honoris causa doctorate by the UNAM in Mexico City.

 Prigogine was first married to Belgian poet Hélène Jofé (as an author also known as Hélène Prigogine) and in 1945 they had a son Yves.
 After their divorce, he married Polish-born chemist Maria Prokopowicz (also known as Maria Prigogine) in 1961.
 In 1970 they had a son, Pascal.

 In 2003 he was one of 22 Nobel Laureates who signed the Humanist Manifesto.

 Research

 Prigogine defined dissipative structures and their role in thermodynamic systems far from equilibrium, a discovery that won him the Nobel Prize in Chemistry in 1977.
 In summary, Ilya Prigogine discovered that importation and dissipation of energy into chemical systems could result in the emergence of new structures (hence dissipative structures) due to internal self reorganization.
 In his 1955 text, Prigogine drew connections between dissipative structures and the Rayleigh-Bénard instability and the Turing mechanism.
+And his 1977 work on self-reorganization was recognized as relevant for psychology.